The First Death: Critical reception and publication history

 Being the first to have been published among the three installments of the Poena Damni trilogy The First Death has received a number of reviews that span over two decades.
 Some critics underline the work's close connection with Ancient Greek Literature due to its hybrid linguistic character and its allusions to Tragedy" while others see a strong connection with current events.
 Critic Toti O'Brien notes: "As I read The First Death, I imagine the carpet of corpses lining the Mediterranean.
 Strata and strata of limbs—now bones—piled up during recent decades, all belonging to shiploads of migrants seeking escape through Europe.
 I can’t help connecting the poetry under my eyes with this precise scenery.
 The most powerful, the most disturbing imagery Lyacos paints makes sense in this context where it naturally embeds itself."

-The book was originally published in Greek in 1996 and has been translated in English, German, Spanish and Italian.
+The book was originally published in Greek in 1996 and has been translated in English, German, Spanish, Portuguese, French and Italian.
 The first English edition appeared in 2000 and went out of print in 2005.
 A second revised English edition was launched as an e-book in the spring of 2017 and subsequently appeared in print in the autumn of the same year.
 The new edition contains extended Translator's Notes explaining the Ancient Greek references to the original Greek text.